venekamp/venekamp.github.io/_posts/2017-01-06-createing-an-archive-with-jekyll-and-github.md

 valid html page containing the posts of 2017, which works nicely with GitHub pages.
 You can see the [results]({{ site.url }}{{ site.baseurl }}/2017) for yourself.

+# Final Thoughts
+You'll end up with a considerable amount of directories at the root level.
+If this bothers you, you could add the directories to `archive` instead, or any other location you wish.
+You will need to change line 5 in the section code example to adjust to the new location.